ZachWatkins/photo-gallery-post-type/readme.md

-# Majors and Degrees Custom Post Type
+# Photo Gallery Post Type

-This plugin adds the "Majors and Degrees" custom post type and related shortcodes to your site.
+This plugin adds the "Photos" custom post type and related shortcodes to your site.

-## Post
+## Album Taxonomy

-### Custom Fields
-**Header Image**
-- Image above the main post content.
-Minimum width 1110px, maximum height 340px.

-**About the Degree**
-- Description of the degree.

-**Careers**
-- Careers related to the degree.

-**Courses**
-- Course requirements for the degree.

 ### Taxonomies
-**Department**
+**Album**
+- This taxonomy identifies the name of the photo's album
+- On the taxonomy edit page you will see a Thumbnail custom field which identifies the image preview for the album.
+400px by 400px.

+**Color**
-- This taxonomy identifies the name, ranking, and contact information of the department.
-This information is displayed in the right column of a degree's single post page.
+- This taxonomy identifies the color used in the photo, which some users may find helpful.

-**Degree Type**
+**Subject**
-- This taxonomy identifies the type of degree (Major, Minor, Certificate, etc).
+- This taxonomy identifies the subject matter of the photo.

-**Keyword**
+**Size**
-- This taxonomy identifies different words a visitor might associate with the degree.
-They are used by the search form shortcode.
+- This taxonomy identifies the size keyword for the photo.

+**Orientation**
+- This taxonomy identifies the photo's orientation.

 ## Shortcodes

-There are two shortcodes added by this plugin: [display_majors_and_degrees] and [search_form_majors_and_degrees].
+There are two shortcodes added by this plugin: [display_photo_gallery_zw] and [display_photo_gallery_zw_albums].
 The display shortcode displays a list of post titles filtered by optional parameters.
-The search form shortcode displays a search form that allows a user to search through this plugin's custom posts by their keyword taxonomy.

-### [display_majors_and_degrees]

-Parameters: departments, degree_types, keywords
-This shortcode displays a list of post titles from the "Majors and Degrees" custom post type.
-Its parameters use comma-separated lists of slugs for their corresponding post taxonomy.
-Example:
-[display_majors_and_degrees departments="recreation-park-and-tourism-sciences,animal-science" degree_types="certificate"]

-### [search_form_majors_and_degrees]

-Parameters: (none)
-This shortcode displays a search form that can be used to search through "Majors and Degrees" posts by their keyword taxonomy.
+The display albums shortcode displays all albums with their name and thumbnail custom field.

 ## Developer Notes
-Run the following commands on this plugin's main directory: composer update composer install
+Run the following command on this plugin's main directory to set up: composer update